 The most important aspect of collaboration is to unite the different department and suppliers working on the same project.
-There’s a need to be efficient, cost-driven, and end with a high-quality product.
-SolidWorks and Techviz software allow you to speed-up your development process by working on the same CAD models in virtual reality, enabling teams to:
+There is a need to be efficient, cost-driven, and end with a high-quality product.
+Combining SolidWorks with an XR software – such as TechViz - allow you to speed-up your development process by working on the same CAD model in virtual reality, enabling teams to:

 - Work concurrently on different steps of the design-to-manufacturing process